 How I Outranked Matt Cutts for the Term SEO in 7 Easy Steps

 Do you remember Matt Cutts?
-This famous cat blogger with the ugly WordPress theme?
+This famous cat blogger with the basic WordPress theme?
 He now works for the Pentagon on cyber-warfare.

 Yes, I know he is only famous because he worked at Google a few years and he could shatter lives of people who depend on online revenue with one click.